TimeDelta/introspective/README.md

 - [Privacy Policy](#privacy-policy)

 ## What is this?
 Introspective is an iOS app that is focused on both mental and physical health.
 It is a new way to explore your health data.
 It allows you to write custom (easy-to-understand) queries against your data and create custom graphs that can show the relationship between different pieces of your health data.
-This app is available for free download at https://apps.apple.com/us/app/introspective/id1521706312.
 Self-tracking, as it is sometimes called, has a lot of potential value to offer.
 This tool helps you harness that value.
+It is available to download for free on the App Store at https://apps.apple.com/us/app/introspective/id1521706312

 ### Main Features
 #### Custom queries